UNGG reactor

 The UNGG (Uranium Naturel Graphite Gaz) is an obsolete nuclear power reactor design developed in France.
 It was graphite moderated, cooled by carbon dioxide, and fueled with natural uranium metal.
 The first generation of French nuclear power stations were UNGGs, as was Vandellos unit 1 in Spain.
 Of the ten units built, all were shut down by the end of 1994, most for economic reasons due to staffing costs.
-A UNGG reactor is often simply referred to as an GCR in English documents.
+A UNGG reactor is often simply referred to as a GCR in English documents.